-A student may be terminated from the Program upon recommendation by the Directors to the Graduate Officer Designate for (See also Appendix L):
+A student may be terminated from the Program upon recommendation by the Directors to the Graduate Officer Designate for (see also Appendix M):

 - 1. Failure to pass any section of the Comprehensive Examination on the second attempt; - 2.
-Unauthorized absence from the Program; - 3.
-Failure to maintain professional behavior, as evidenced by, but not limited to, failure to adhere to the principles in the Program's Student Evaluation Policy, Ethical Principles of the American Psychological Association, or the Program's technical standards; - 4.
-Unsatisfactory performance review (see Performance Review).

-- 5. Failure to complete all degree requirements within the seven-year time limit; or - 6.
-Failure to accept or complete a required remediation plan. - 7.
+Unauthorized absence from the Program; - Failure to maintain professional behavior, as evidenced by, but not limited to, failure to adhere to the principles in the Program's Student Evaluation Policy, Ethical Principles of the American Psychological Association, Student Code of Conduct, or the Program's technical standards; - 4.
+Unsatisfactory performance review (see Performance Review); - 5.
+Failure to complete all degree requirements within the seven-year time limit; or - 6.
+Failure to accept or complete a required remediation plan; - 7.
 Failing more than one required course.